zivmax/rimworld-mod-template/README.md

 # Rimworld Mod Template

-This template is intented to modding rimworld in [Visual Studio Code](https://code.visualstudio.com/).
+This template is intented for modding rimworld in [Visual Studio Code](https://code.visualstudio.com/).

 Both Windows and Linux are supported.